alexsnaps/teamdate/README.md

 # Teamdate

-Helps you keep track of time of team members across different timezones.
+Helps you keep track of time for team members across different timezones.

 ## Usage